Skip to main content

 Differences from current OC model

 In particular, textual metadata, ACLs, cutting information or anything like that is not stored on the file system!
+(Some APIs might still accept or produce these information in non-JSON exchange formats.)

 The database never references files by absolut path or URL.
 At most, it stores a path relative to the configured storage.dir, but potentially in an even more implicit way.